hephaestus-compiler-project/thalia-popl-eval/README.md

 Previously,
 we tested `groovyc` using the standard library of Groovy.
-Now, we will show how to test `groovyc` using the API of a third party library, in particular the [guava]() library.
+Now, we will show how to test `groovyc` using the API of a third-party library, in particular the [guava](https://github.com/google/guava) library.

-### Step 1: Fetch API documentation of third-party package
+### Step 1: Fetch API documentation of a third-party package

 First,
-we first extract the API documentation of this library.
+we extract the API documentation of this library.
 To do so,
 run: